monikkinom/CodingContestDjango/README.md

 There is a timer that ticks off the moment user logs in for the first time.
 After a certain period, no submissions can be made from a particular user.

-A scoreboard feature has been made to view all teams in order their ranks and scores on /scoreboard/.
+A scoreboard feature (only accessible to admin) has been made to view all teams in order of their ranks and scores on /scoreboard/.

 To create a user, a user must be first made on Django admin and a corresponding user profile object must also be made.